walkinthedawg/Carols-Cakes/README.md

 ## Features Left to Implement

 I hope to implement this website for commercial use by setting up the payment functionality to process real credit cards.
+And use Stripe to its full capacity in processing payments via the website.

 # Credits
 ## Content